saenai255/repology-export/README.md

 npm start
 ```

-At the moment of writing, Repology has about ~1285 project pages, aproximately 257k projects, which results in a ~450MB database.
+At the moment of writing, Repology has about ~1285 project pages, approximately 257K projects, which result in a ~450MB database and a total export time of ~30 minutes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.